adept-anyball/ploopy-adept-small-btu/v2/README.md

 **The models print without the need of any support.
 Using supports will likely ruin the print, unless you really know what you are doing!**

 I have printed it in both PLA and PETG and both work fine.
-I have been using a 0.1mm layer height with good results.
+I recommended using a layer height of 0.2mm.

 Part #1 should be printed with the buttons facing the build plate (so upside-down), and the remaining parts should be printed in the regular orientation.